joonasrooben/vldm_ood/readme.md

-This is the repo of the pytorch implementation of our paper "Probability Density from Latent Diffusion Models for Out-of-Distribution Detection" published in ECAI.
+### This is the codebase of methods and experiments of our paper **"Probability Density from Latent Diffusion Models for Out-of-Distribution Detection"** published in ECAI.

 ### Requirements

-Requirements to run the code are given in the requirements.txt file.
+Requirements to run the code are given in the `environment.yml` file.

 ### Data and Models